Superformula/cloud-backend-test/README.md

     },
 ```

-and changin "ModelEnum.user" by "ModelEnum.newModel"
+and just changing "ModelEnum.user" by "ModelEnum.newModel".
+As you can see, the CRUD operations are MODEL agnostic, making them reusable.

 ### GraphQL Philosophy

-One of the great purposes of GraphQL is to create endpoint to support as much as possible client apps UI use cases, without demanding them to receive all models attributes if some of those just need a few.
+One of the great purposes of GraphQL is to create an endpoint to support as many client apps UI use cases as possible, without demanding them to receive all model attributes if some of those just need a few.

 Following this concept, I built a query named "users' to support the following use cases:
 - [x] User list (with and without paging)